 Cities of publication are usually found on the copyright page of a book (one of the first pages inside the front cover).
 Massey Library's catalogue lists cities of publication for each book in its collection.

-When the place of publication is not known, the abbreviation 'N.p' (to denote no place), may be used before the publisher's name.
+When the place of publication is not known, the abbreviation n.p. or N.p. if after a full stop (to denote no place), may be used before the publisher's name.
 If the place can be reasonably guessed, it may be given with a question mark in square brackets: